DVFS-IIT-Gandhinagar/Distributed-Virtual-File-System/docs/features/caching.md

 +--------------------------+------------+--------------------------------------------+
 ```

+In the Protocol Buffer schema (`api/callback/callback.proto`), these event codes are transmitted over the `uint64 new_version` field of `InvalidateRequest`, allowing backward compatibility with standard version invalidation semantics while delivering rich event notifications to active client sessions.

-When an event arrives at the client's callback listener (`internal/client/callback_server.go`):
+When an event arrives at the client's callback listener (which binds to an ephemeral `0.0.0.0:0` port, `internal/client/callback_server.go`):
 1. **`FILE_UPDATED`**: Searches the active directory for the matching FID, deletes the local `./.cache/<contentUID>` file, sets `contentCached = false`, and logs a cache invalidation notice.
 2. **`DIR_NEW_FILE`**: Logs a notice alerting the user that a new file was created in their current directory.
 3. **`FILE_DELETED`**: Evicts the deleted node from `curr.children`, deletes any associated local cache file, and alerts the user.